honeycomb on a fork

 However, it is important to note that individuals allergic to bee venom or pollen should avoid consuming honeycomb due to potential risks.

 Let's dive into everything there is to know about storing honeycomb, how it's made, where you can find it, and all the amazing ways you can enjoy this special delicacy.
+To learn more about honeycomb, read our complete guide to what honeycomb is made of.
 Grab your favorite spoon or piece of rustic and crusty bread, and let's get started!

 Eating honeycomb is a truly unique experience.
-Raw honeycomb is sliced right from the frames of a beehive and contains honey in its most natural form.
-Compared to liquid honey, such as our Wildflower Honey, raw honeycomb not only offers the sweetness of raw honey but also includes beeswax, providing a completely different textural experience.
-Once chewed, the wax shell melts away or softens, revealing the sweet and complex flavor of raw honey that is straight from nature.
+Honeycomb is sliced right from the frames of a beehive and contains honey in its most natural form.
+Compared to liquid honey, such as our Wildflower Honey, honeycomb not only offers the sweetness of minimally filtered honey but also includes beeswax, providing a completely different textural experience.
+Once chewed, the wax shell melts away or softens, revealing the sweet and complex flavor of minimally filtered honey that is straight from nature.
 Not only is it a satisfying snack, but it also provides a connection to the hive that liquid honey just can't match.

 Bees on a honeycomb with a close-up view